TLS and Secure Sending

 ### No MX Records for SMTP TLS Check

-4. Wait for DNS propagation.
+4. Wait for DNS propagation to finish.

 Related resources: